 We managed to arrive at Vavuniya, the southern border town of the northern province, at around 7 a.m.
 But our team members from the US and Britain were not allowed to proceed from there.
-The regional health director informed us that the LTTE did not want them to visit the area, because these two countries had banned the LTTE as a terrorist organisation.
+The regional health director informed us that the LTTE did not want them to visit the area.